 Germany Smoking Regulations

-• Hamburg Airport has indoor smoking cabins in both terminals before and after security, so you do not need to exit the secure zone to smoke during connections.
+- Both terminals have cabins before AND after security, so you never need to exit the secure zone during connections